-Using this checklist will help you to save money by keeping the review with your CPA or Tax Advisor as efficient as possible.
-This checklist is also designed to help you understand how to close your year like a pro!
+Using this Year-End Small Business Accounting Checklist will help you to save money by keeping the review with your CPA or Tax Advisor as efficient as possible.
+It is also designed to help you understand how to close your year like a pro!

-Once you feel that your data is accurate and up-to-date, move on to the next steps:
+Once you feel that your data is current and accurate:

-- Reconcile all bank, credit card and loan accounts in your system.
+- Reconcile all bank, credit card, and loan accounts in your bookkeeping system

-Here you will decide whether you believe customers will eventually pay, whether to send past due bills to collections, or to write them off completely as Bad Debt Expense.
+Here you will decide whether you believe customers will eventually pay, to either send past due bills to collections or to write them off completely as Bad Debt Expense.

-Now’s also the time to contemplate future changes to your receivables management process: do you need to change the way that you remind people, are you making it easy for them to pay you, is it time to or do you simply need to automate the process?
-Check out great tools like Chaser+Xero or Invoice Sherpa.
+Now is also the time to contemplate future changes to your receivables management process: do you need to change the way that you remind people, are you making it easy for them to pay you, is it time to or do you simply need to automate the process?

 Can you get those debts off your books and settle out with your vendors?
 If cash flow permits, give the gift of ‘Paid in Full’ to your valued providers and start the year off right, just in case you need to call in a favor in 2018.
 If cash flow is tight, give them a call and consider negotiating a win-win payment plan.